Introduction

 When patients experience leg symptoms in addition to lower back pain, providers should also consider compressive lumbar pathologies, including lumbar stenosis/claudication and radiculopathy.[15][18]

-These entities should be taken into consideration along with - and not necessarily exclusive of - Bertolotti syndrome, as lumbar stenosis/radiculopathy, can present as back pain in their own rights due to their own underlying etiologies.
+These entities should be considered along with—and not necessarily exclusive of—Bertolotti syndrome, as lumbar stenosis/radiculopathy can present as back pain in their own right due to their own underlying etiologies.
 As such, it may be quite common to have tandem reasons for back pain.

 Neoplastic processes should also not be overlooked.
 Lower back pain unrelieved by conservative measures and in the presence of sudden weight loss/gain, intractable night pain, and otherwise unexplained should raise suspicion for a primary or malignant tumor of the lumbar spine/sacrum/pelvis.[19]